Mind and Matter: The Cartesian Split

+So which of these pictures is the \emph{true} one?
+Quantum mechanics declines to say, just as it declines to say what is going on in a physical system when no one is looking.
+In place of the God-like conspectus of the entire universe, with nothing left out, which Descartes imagined and which continued to inspire physicists for $250$ years after him, quantum mechanics merely gives us methods for anticipating what will be observed in this or that particular experimental context.
+Moreover, the fact, that the outcome depends on the observer's decision as to which measurement to make, casts doubt on the assumption, that physics passively records events that would have happened anyway, in the absence of experimental intervention.
+This represents a subtle, but important departure from the Cartesian ideal of total objectivity.

 Since the 1920s there have been numerous attempts to reconcile quantum mechanics with Cartesian assumptions, as to what the world \emph{ought} to be like (for an overview see, for example, Schlosshauer~\cite{SchlosshauerB}).
 These attempts have been successful to the extent that it seems there is nothing to logically exclude the possibility that, underlying the observations, there is some universal mathematical mechanism.
 The difficulty is finding a picture of this kind which is empirically substantiated.

 When Einstein embarked on the project, of finding an alternative to the Copenhagen Interpretation, he doubtless hoped to find a single theory which, like the general theory of relativity, would be uniquely specified by the interplay of various empirical and aesthetic considerations.
 Doubtless he also hoped for new empirical predictions.
 Of course, conclusive demonstrations are not to be had in science.
 So no one can say for sure that Einstein's hopes will not be fulfilled at some time in the future.
 But it does seem to me that the effect of eighty years of theoretical work has been to make those hopes look increasingly forlorn.

 My own feeling is that an adequate understanding of quantum mechanics ultimately depends, not on sophisticated technical developments, but on some simple conceptual shift---something a little like the perceptual shift which occurs when one looks at a diagram like the Necker cube, or the duck-rabbit picture (Wittgenstein~\cite{WittgensteinB} p.194e, Kihlstrom~\cite{Kihlstrom}).
 I doubt that quantum mechanics is intrinsically weird.
 It only seems weird because we insist on looking at it through Cartesian spectacles.
 The problem is that Cartesian assumptions have become so deeply ingrained in our thinking that it is hard to find the right non-Cartesian spectacles.